-TEALS currently serves 500 schools across 27 states plus DC and Vancouver, British Colombia.
+TEALS currently serves 500 schools across 27 states, DC, and British Colombia, Canada.
 Click here to see a map and listing of our 2018-19 partner schools.
-If you don’t see TEALS in your state, we encourage you to apply during our school application cycle in late fall, as we are constantly expanding.
+If you don’t see TEALS in your region, we encourage you to apply during our school application cycle in late fall, as we are constantly expanding.

 What kind of schools does TEALS work with?